 Prior to our initial public offering (IPO), which closed on July 2, 2007, we funded our operations and met our capital expenditure requirements primarily with venture capital and private equity funding.
-In five separate issuances of preferred stock, from Series A on September 27, 1999 to Series E on August 1, 2003, we have raised over \$88 million from a number of institutional investors.
+In five separate issuances of preferred stock, from Series A on September 27, 1999 to Series E on August 1, 2003, we raised over \$88 million from a number of institutional investors.
 The proceeds from all of these issuances have been used for general business purposes, with the exception of the Series E Preferred Stock offering, which was partially used to extinguish a \$1.5 million bank note.
 The conversion or our preferred stock occurred upon consummation of our IPO.

-As of June 30, 2007, our principal sources of liquidity consisted of cash, cash equivalents and short-term investments of \$21.7 million.
 During July 2007, we completed our IPO and issued 5 million shares of our common stock and received gross proceeds of \$82.5 million.
-Net proceeds were \$76.7 million after deducting underwriting discounts and commissions and offering costs.
+Net proceeds were \$73.1 million after deducting underwriting discounts and commissions and offering costs.
+As of September 30, 2007, our principal sources of liquidity consisted of cash, cash equivalents and short-term investments of \$100.2 million.

 We anticipate using our existing sources of liquidity, including the net proceeds from the IPO for general corporate purposes, which may include expansion of our domestic and international organizations, investments in our infrastructure to support our growth, further development and expansion of our service offerings and possible acquisitions of complementary businesses, technologies or other assets.
 We have no current agreements or commitments with respect to any material acquisitions.
-We plan to invest the net proceeds of the IPO in short-term, investment grade securities.
+We have invested the net proceeds of the IPO in short-term investments.